This page explains how Qtile's API works and how it can be accessed. Users who just want to find a list of commands can jump to the API commands page.

-Commands can be bound to keys in the Qtile configuration file.
+Commands can be bound to keys in the Qtile configuration file using the

 Commands can be called through qtile shell, the Qtile shell.

 The shell can also be hooked into a Jupyter kernel called iqshell (NB this interface is currently broken).

-If the explanation below seems a bit complex, please take a moment to explore
+If the explanations in the pages below seems a bit complex, please take a moment to explore

 the API using the